Highlights of Tierra del Fuego

 Cape Horn

-Raised walkways allow you to explore; you can walk up to a monument, visit the famous lighthouse, or simply stop and appreciate that ahead of you lies nothing but sea until Antarctica.
+Raised walkways take you to the iconic Cape Horn monument, and you can visit its famous lighthouse, or simply stop and appreciate that ahead of you lies nothing but sea until Antarctica.

 Where to visit in Tierra del Fuego